Phase Plan (P0-P5)¶

 Code Signing & Packaging

-Obtain EV code signing certificate
+Obtain EV (or OV) code signing certificate

 Sign .bundle package for SmartScreen trust